mantidproject/mantid/docs/source/algorithms/EnggCalibrate-v1.rst

-Then this algorithm calls :ref:`algm-EnggFitPeaks` (as a child algorithm) which through a sequence of peak fits determines a linear relationship between dSpacing and measured TOF values in terms of DIFC and ZERO values and provides the these parameters to the Calibrate algorithm.
+Then this algorithm calls :ref:`algm-EnggFitPeaks` (as a child algorithm) which through a sequence of peak fits determines a linear relationship between dSpacing and measured TOF values in terms of DIFA, DIFC and TZERO values and provides the these parameters to the Calibrate algorithm.

-This algorithm provides an indirect calibration of the sample position, that is, a calibration returned in terms of Difc and Zero rather than an actual new sample position (hence the reason for 'indirect').
+This algorithm provides an indirect calibration of the sample position, that is, a calibration returned in terms of DIFA, DIFC and ZERO rather than an actual new sample position (hence the reason for 'indirect').

-The parameters DIFC and ZERO are returned and can be retrieved as output properties as well.
+The parameters DIFA, DIFC and ZERO are returned and can be retrieved as output properties as well.
 If a name is given in OutputParametersTableName the algorithm also produces a table workspace with that name, containing the two output parameters.
+Presently the DIFA parameter is always set to zero (see :ref:`algm-EnggFitDIFCFromPeaks`).

 The script EnggUtils included with Mantid can produce a GSAS parameters file for the ENGIN-X instrument, given the DIFC and ZERO